-Leading ebook library distributor Rakuten OverDrive says public library spending and usage of ebooks, audiobooks and magazines rocketed by 22% in 2018 with more than over 274 million digital books issued to cardholders.
+Leading ebook library distributor Rakuten OverDrive says public library spending and usage of ebooks, audiobooks and magazines rose by 22% in 2018 with more than over 274 million digital books issued to cardholders.

 Harris County Public Library, Texas, reached nearly two million checkouts in 2018.
 ‘HCPL is finding creative ways to satisfy customers hungry for digital content, especially since Houston is a city of commuters that love audiobooks,” says Jessica Russell, Harris County Public Library Collection Development Manager.
 “To meet demand for new audio content, HCPL has shifted some budget funds to make more e-audiobooks available to all our customers, anytime, anywhere.
 Featuring these always-available titles in our curated collections has made them visible to customers and yielded incredible circulation numbers.’